cdessole/TensorFlow.js-Transfer-Learning-Image-Classifier/README.md

 ## Steps

-1. Go to this [URL](index.html) to use the Image Classifier.
-You will need to grant WebCam privileges to your browser.
+1. Go to this [page](https://cdessole.github.io/TensorFlow.js-Transfer-Learning-Image-Classifier/) to use the Image Classifier.
+You will need to grant WebCam privileges.

 2. Show the object corresponding to each class (A to D) on camera and press the `Add #` button.